SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 that appears with its use, such as constant whistling, a continuous glow, or a terrible stench.
-Add 4 per rank to the diﬃculty of all sneak attempts when the Special
+Add 4 per rank to the difficulty of all sneak attempts when the Special
 Ability is in use, as everyone can ﬁgure out she’s coming.
-This will also affect interaction attempts, adding at least a +1 per rank to the diﬃculty.
+This will also affect interaction attempts, adding at least a +1 per rank to the difficulty.
 Singularity (1 per Special
 Ability): The character may
 use only one of a group of two